Gustarh/DWBCCB-SQL-PROJECT-TEAM-E-/Starting_with_Question.md

 SQL Queries:SELECT COUNT(name),
 FROM listings.

-Answer:10608
+Answer:10580

 Question 2: How many distinct hosts are present in the CapeTown AirBnB listing?
 How many listings does each of this distinct hosts have?
 Which host have the most listings

-SQL Queries:SELECT COUNT(DISTINCT host_name),
+SQL Queries:SELECT COUNT(DISTINCT host_id),
 FROM listings.

-Answer:2613
+Answer:5283

 Question 3: On Availability, What is the total number of listings available for more than 90 days a year?
 How many listings have availability for less than 30 days a year?
 What percentage of listings are available for instant booking?